CoffeeBeforeArch/CoffeeBeforeArch.github.io/_posts/2020-08-12-clamp-optimization.md

 BENCHMARK(clamp_bench_lambda)->DenseRange(8, 10);
 ```

-Functionally the same as our previous two implementations, but we're relying more heavily on the STL.
+This is functionally the same as our previous two implementations, but now we're relying more heavily on the STL.

 Let's take a look at the assembly: